VOCs & pesticides

 +How many U.S. water systems have Tetrachloroethylene over the federal limit?

-Zero of the 34 public water systems in The Water Map dataset currently report Tetrachloroethylene at or above its federal limit.
+4 of the 121 public water systems on The Water Map report Tetrachloroethylene at or above its federal limit, spanning 11 U.S. states.
+The full list is on this page.

 +How can I check if Tetrachloroethylene is in my city's tap water?